johnyang-nv/FB-OCC-TRT/deployment/README.md

 # FB-OCC TensorRT Deployment

-This repository provides a comprehensive deployment framework for **FB-OCC** (Feature-Based Object Classification) using **TensorRT**, supporting both **FP32** and **FP16** inference for optimized performance.
+This repository provides a comprehensive deployment framework for **FB-OCC** using **TensorRT**, supporting both **FP32** and **FP16** inference for optimized performance.
 It includes all necessary components to streamline the process from model export to efficient execution on TensorRT.

 ### Key Features:
 1. **ONNX Export**